 Open Crown Crease

 This cowboy hat breaks the mold with its distinct lack of creases or folds on the crown.
 The rounded top, reminiscent of a sombrero, is typically crafted from felt.
-The brim size offers versatility, catering to both sun protection (large brim) and a clean, sophisticated look (smaller brim).
+The brim size offers versatility, catering to sun protection (large brim) and a clean, sophisticated look (smaller brim).

 While its exact origin remains unclear, this style gained popularity among Texas cowboys.
 Traditionally, they would add their own personal touch by tipping the brim upwards or incorporating Cattleman-inspired folds or slanted lines on the sides.
-This customizable feature – the ability to create your own unique creases – is what truly sets this hat apart.
+This customizable feature – the ability to create unique creases – is what truly sets this hat apart.

 Derby Cowboy Hat